EGA-archive/ega-download-client/README.txt

 pyega3 -d -cf  /Path/To/CREDENTIAL_FILE files EGAD00000000000

-The output of which will also provide you with the file size. it is recommended that you select a file of small size for the next step
+The output of which will also provide you with the file size.
+It is recommended that you select a file of small size for the next step

 3.Finally, please try and pull down this file using the debug mode.